CesarHerr/Leaderboard/README.md

 # 📖 [ Leaderboard ] <a name="about-project"></a>

 **[Leaderboard]** The leaderboard website displays scores submitted by different players.
 It also allows you to submit your score.
-All data is preserved thanks to the external Leaderboard API service (for now it's just the structure).
+All data is preserved thanks to the external Leaderboard API service.

 ## 🛠 Built With <a name="built-with"></a>